TheArtificial/rails-wiki/README.md

 WARNING: this has been abstracted from a proprietary tool, and so is poorly documented and lacks a standalone test suite.

-Alternatives to consider include:

-- [GollumRails](https://github.com/dancinglightning/gollum_rails) confusingly does not use gollum-lib, but also provides an engine with Gollum-like features
+This may be a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which confusingly does not use gollum-lib, but also provides an engine with Gollum-like features.

-- [gollum_rails](https://github.com/nirnanaaa/gollum_rails) simplifies using gollum-lib from Rails via generators
+If instead of a turnkey engine you want to use gollum-lib and all of its power from within your Rails app, consider [gollum_rails](https://github.com/nirnanaaa/gollum_rails).

 Rails Wiki exists because we desired a git-backed wiki using Markdown, YAML frontmatter, and a hierarchical namespace for pages and attachments.